 This strength, we believed, would have a profound impact upon access to gentle respectful skilled, loving MotherBaby care, worldwide.
-Human rights in pregnancy, birth & postpartum, begins in circles, circles of Women.
+Human rights in pregnancy, birth and postpartum, begins in circles, circles of Women.

-Who makes a wish, like… “I need a big recycled house for BirthKeepers.” and gets that wish fulfilled, the very next day?
-Ibu Robin… of course.
+Who makes a wish, like, “I need a big recycled house for BirthKeepers.” and gets that wish fulfilled the very next day?
+Ibu Robin.
 When her friend Katia offered her the ancient teak house, all she could do was cry, laugh, hug and be in gratitude!

 The Divine plan for a place for Women, Children, Families… for BirthKeepers has sprouted.

 Sample Daily Schedule

 Reserve your spot by paying our deposit of $850.
 This will be applied to the total retreat fee of:

 Our retreat fills quickly – join today for the best pricing and lowest payment plan options.
 Your deposit will be applied to the balance, please note it is non-refundable.

 *pricing is in US dollar and based on double-occupancy lodging.
 Pricing varies slightly if you book without accommodations or choose a single bedroom.

 Peace on Earth begins with you